mathiasverbeke0/Statistics_in_R/README.md

 |     5.80 | trt2  |
 |     5.26 | trt2  |

-H0: The variances of the measurement variable are the same among the different groups.
+H0: The variances of the measurement variable are the same among the different groups.<br>
 H1: The variances of the measurement variable are not the same among the different groups.

 ### Implementation in R